 According to McGinnes, he and one of the restaurant’s bouncers were closing down the bar shortly before midnight when they made Daniel Battaglia leave because he was intoxicated and acting aggressively.
 Though Battaglia was escorted out a back door that looks onto De La Guerra Plaza, the 30-year-old tried to get in again soon after.
 McGinnes went outside to keep him out, and the two started wrestling with property’s back gate with Battaglia spitting on McGinnes and McGinnes kicking Battaglia through the bars.

 “Before I knew it, I was getting tased,” remembered McGinnes, claiming he received no warnings or commands from the police to stop struggling with Battaglia.
-After feeling the Taser’s metal prongs pierce his back and the jolt of electricity run through his nervous system, McGinnes said he was slammed face-down onto the ground with the officers digging their knees into his back and head as they put him in handcuffs.
+After feeling the Taser’s metal prongs pierce his back and the jolt of electricity run through his body, McGinnes said he was slammed face-down onto the ground with the officers digging their knees into his back and head as they put him in handcuffs.

 At this point, some of McGinnes’s coworkers ran outside and explained to the officers that he was the restaurant’s manager.
 Feeling threatened by the rush of bodies, the officers physically pushed a few of them back but soon released McGinnes from the handcuffs and began administering first aid to his face and head.
 They then called an ambulance that transported McGinnes to Cottage Hospital’s emergency room.
 Before he left, McGinnes said a police supervisor approached him and apologized.